Kubernetes on Proxmox: A Practical Guide

 Kubernetes security requires a multi-layered approach.
 One common mistake is using the latest tag for container images.
 This can introduce instability and security vulnerabilities.
 Instead, use specific image tags tied to your application version, Git commit hash, or build number.
 Additionally, understand how to use pods effectively and implement proper security contexts.
 Overlooking these aspects can create significant security risks.

-Set Up Networking and CNI Plugins
+Networking and CNI Plugins for Kubernetes on Proxmox

 Networking is a critical component of any Kubernetes cluster.
 Consider using a CNI plugin like Cilium for enhanced networking and security policies.
 Cilium offers features like network policy enforcement, load balancing, and observability.
 While setting up networking, remember that you can use the Proxmox UI to monitor the performance and resource usage of your VMs, providing a holistic view of your cluster's health.